 Image and sound support lets you to display images anywhere on the terminal screen.
-You can also play Wave, MP3 and MIDI sound files.
+And you can use an image as your screen background (wallpaper).
+You can play Wave, MP3 and MIDI sound files.

 wED Windows based program / data editor includes BASIC syntax highlighting in an MDI environment.
 Includes host file & item browser with an Explorer-like interface.